-TEHRAN, Young Journalists Club (YJC) -In a tweet on Wednesday, Zarif highlighted US President Donald Trump’s hostile agenda against the Islamic Republic, saying his recent statements against the Iranian nation blew the lid off Washington’s “faux sympathy.”
+TEHRAN, Young Journalists Club (YJC) - In a tweet, Zarif highlighted US President Donald Trump’s hostile agenda against the Islamic Republic, saying his recent statements against the Iranian nation blew the lid off Washington’s “faux sympathy.”

 “Faux sympathy for Iranians belied by Trump’s use of fake name for Persian Gulf, calling them terrorist nation& banning them from visiting,” Zarif tweeted.

 Zarif added that Iranians are impervious to such US games and its so-called sympathy.

 Earlier this month, in his speech on strategic review of US policy on Iran, Trump used “Arabian Gulf” to refer to the waters separating Iran and the regional Arab states, which are historically known as the Persian Gulf.

 Iranian President Hassan Rouhani, in response, urged the US president to brush up on his world history and geography to improve his comprehension of international obligations and global civility, etiquette and conventions.

 Before his speech, Trump had called Iran a “terrorist nation.”
 He has also issued a travel ban against nationals of several Muslim-majority states, including Iran.

 Zarif further pointed to the massive turnout in Iran’s May presidential elections and told the US, “Lose the ‘standing with the Iranian people’ mantra.
 They elected their president w/ 6 million more popular votes & 73% turnout.
 Compare?”

 The Iranian foreign minister’s tweets came after his US counterpart, Rex Tillerson, claimed US sanctions against Tehran are aimed at helping the Iranian people take control of their government.